Nehri/tmnab/README.md

 # tmnab
-Two Monks and a Bard -- travels post-graduation blog
+Two Monks and a Bard -- travel post-graduation blog